vanductan-NLT/blind-eye/README.md

 ## 🌟 Overview

-**Blind Eye** is a real-time AI-powered visual companion designed to assist visually impaired individuals in navigating their environment safely and independently.
+**The Blind's Eyes** is a real-time AI-powered visual companion designed to assist visually impaired individuals in navigating their environment safely and independently.
 Using cutting-edge Google Gemini AI models, the app acts as a trusted friend walking beside the user, providing natural, conversational guidance about their surroundings.

 ### 🎯 Key Features